ACT Test Prep

 Try to register at least eight weeks in advance.
 The sooner your student registers, the easier it is to get your student’s ideal location.
 Each test date has its own registration deadlines and locations available.

-The optional writing test is a 40-minute essay test that measures writing skills.
+The optional writing section is a 40-minute essay test that measures writing skills.
 An issue is defined and described in a prompt with three points of view on that topic.
 Students need to take a position on the issue and present it in their essay after analyzing and evaluating all three perspectives provided.
 Students need to substantiate their own perspective, while explaining the differences between their perspective and those provided.

 How many times can I take the test?
 A student can take the test multiple times without penalties.

 Can I change a date once registered?
 Yes, life situations may keep your student from being able to meet a previous commitment and, thus, you may need to change a date.
-The ACT organization will charge a change date fee.
+The ACT organization will charge a change-date fee.

 What is the registration schedule for the current academic year and when should I start preparing?